 TLDR: DIY moving looks cheap until you add up the hidden costs: your time, rental fees, supplies, helpers' food, potential damage, and the risk of injury.
 A "cheap" DIY move often costs $1,000+ and eats your entire weekend.
-Hiring movers makes sense for 3+ bedroom homes, winter moves, stairs, tight timelines, or if you lack reliable help.
+Hiring professional movers makes sense for 3+ bedroom homes, winter moves, stairs, tight timelines, or if you lack reliable help.
 For small apartments under 1,000sq ft with good weather and committed friends?
 DIY might work.
 The hybrid option (you pack, they move) splits the difference for most people.

 Imagine you're staring at a rental truck website at 11 PM, calculator open in another tab, thinking "I could save a thousand bucks if I just do this myself."